CoalTrain1618/Milestone_P_2/README.md

 - Page header that prominently showcases the game's title.

-- Reinforces the game's theme, making it easily recognizable to players.
+- Reinforces the game's theme, making it easily recognisable to players.

 #### Volume Control